Tripsglamour/alx-low_level_programming/0x01-variables_if_else_while/README.md

+ - Variables, if, else, while

-0.Positive anything is better than negative nothing.
+0. Positive anything is better than negative nothing

-1. The last digit.
+1. The last digit

-2. I sometimes suffer from insonia.
-And when i can't sleep, i playbwhat i call the alphabet game
+2. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game

-3.  alphaABET
+3. alphABET

-4. When i was having that alphabet soup, i never though that it would pay off5.
-Numbers
+4. When I was having that alphabet soup, I never thought that it would pay off

+5. Numbers

 6. Numberz

-7. Smile in the mirror.
+7. Smile in the mirror

 8. Hexadecimal

-9. patience, persistence and perspiration amke an unbeatable combination
+9. Patience, persistence and perspiration make an unbeatable combination for success